shashankadavi/google-maps-js-angular-practice/README.md

 This is JS Training Kata
 Steps:
 -Right click on index.html and run it in your browser
 - For each step,the correct file needed for the browser, index. html should be moved from the folder for that step to the root.
+Eg. to run angualrized OOP with local storage, navigate to angular-local-storage and copy the index.html to the root
 -This is due to googlemap api being used without a key.